9 AI Search Trends That Will Reshape Algorithms in 2026

 4. Profound: Enterprise GEO with Traffic Attribution

-Starting at $499 per month, Profound targets larger SMEs and enterprises requiring sophisticated GEO tracking with direct traffic attribution capabilities that GA4 cannot provide.
+Starting at $499 per month, Profound targets larger SMEs and enterprises needing sophisticated GEO tracking and direct traffic attribution capabilities that GA4 cannot provide.

 Advanced Features: